 - 1 1/2 cups finely ground almond flour (6 ounces; 170 grams)

 - 1/2 cup tapioca starch, plus more for kneading (2 ounces; 57 grams)

 - 2 tablespoons coconut flour (1/2 ounce; 14 grams)

 - 2 1/2 teaspoons baking powder, homemade or grain-free store-bought

 - 1 teaspoon salt

-- 28 grams (2 tablespoons) coconut oil, melted and cooled slightly, plus more for cooking
+- 2 tablespoons coconut oil, melted and cooled slightly, plus more for cooking (1 ounce; 28 grams)

 - Dust the counter with 1 tablespoon tapioca starch.
 Turn the dough out onto the counter and knead it until firm.
 The dough should not stick to your hands.
 Sprinkle with more tapioca starch if it does (Depending on the humidity of the day, sometimes you need a little more tapioca starch and sometimes you need a lot.)

 - Pat the dough into a circle and cut it into six equal pieces.
 Lightly dust your counter with tapioca starch.
 Round each piece of dough and roll into a circle about 5 inches across.